mattyleecifer/AgentSmith/README.md

 - `-message` add message from user to chat
 - `-messageassistant` add message from assistant to chat
 - `-messagefunction` add message from function to chat
-- `autofunction` automatically runs functions rather than returning a function response
+- `-autofunction` automatically runs functions rather than returning a function response
-- `autoclearfunctionoff` autoclearfunction removes the second and third last messages from messagelist after a function call (eg the functioncall and response) as they take up a lot of memory/tokencount - turn off autoclearfunction to keep in memory
+- `-autoclearfunctionoff` autoclearfunction removes the second and third last messages from messagelist after a function call (eg the functioncall and response) as they take up a lot of memory/tokencount - turn off autoclearfunction to keep in memory
-- `autorequestfunction` automatically detects all functions in `homedir/Functions` and makes the agent aware of these functions.
+- `-autorequestfunction` automatically detects all functions in `homedir/Functions` and makes the agent aware of these functions.
 Agent can then request to add the function and it will be automatically added

 This can be used to build a full agent.
 The Python module basically follows the same idea - you set the flags/messages and then make a call.